tlhsieh/PPANdedalus/GFDL_PPAN_instructions.md

 Setup and activate the dedalus environment,
 ```
 conda env create -f dedalus.yml
-conda activate dedalus
 ```

-We will now create a file that sets the environment variables necessary for subsequently building the packages.
+We will now create a file that sets the environment variables necessary for subsequently building the packages and activates the conda environment.

 Create a file entitled ``dedalus_paths.csh`` with the following content:
 ```